Disability Living Allowance

 This is paid to people who have problems walking around outside the home.
 It has 2 rates and the rate you are awarded depends on the nature of your walking difficulties.

-How much can I get with a Disability Living Allowance?
+How much will I get from Disability Living Allowance?

 You can get 1 of 3 rates of the care component and 1 of 2 rates of the mobility component.
 All the rates are weekly.